-Adviser does not require or solicit prepayment of more than \$1,200 in fees per client, six months or more in advance.
-As an advisory firm that maintains discretionary authority for client accounts and is deemed to have custody, we are also required to disclose any financial condition that is reasonably likely to impair our ability to meet our contractual obligations.
-Adviser has no additional financial circumstances to report.
+This item is not applicable to this brochure.
+MAWAG does not require or solicit prepayment of more than \$1,200 in fees per client, six months or more in advance.
+Therefore, we are not required to include a balance sheet for our most recent fiscal year.
+We are not subject to a financial condition that is reasonably likely to impair our ability to meet contractual commitments to clients.
+Finally, MAWAG LLC has not been the subject of a bankruptcy petition at any time.